ibm-cloud-docs/databases-for-postgresql/index.md

 ## Connecting with psql

-You can use psql, the command-line tool for PostgreSQL, to administrate your deployment.
+You can use psql, the command-line tool for PostgreSQL, to administrate your databases.
 Once you have set the password for the admin user, you can view it's connection information using the {{site.data.keyword.cloud_notm}} CLI plugin with `ibmcloud dbs deployment-connections "your-service-name"`.
 You can also open a psql connection directly using `ibmcloud dbs deployment-connections "your-service-name" -u admin --start`.

 psql connection information for the admin user is also available from the API.
-Send a `GET` requset to `https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users/admin/connections` endpoint and it will return connection information relevant to the admin user.
+Send a `GET` request to `https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users/admin/connections` endpoint and it will return connection information including connection strings for psql.